Raffle Quilt Construction Update - First Work Day

 - Hanging Sleeve: The quilt back must have a hanging sleeve.
 We may use pins to hang your quilt at the show, but we’d like the sleeve in case we decide to hang them on a rod or a rope.

 - Label: Make sure you put a label with your name on the back of your challenge.
-Please cover up your label (paper or tape) before handing it in for voting at our quilt show so it’s a secret as to who made it.

 If you have any questions about the challenge please contact - Jean P or Deb P